 The Company presents its Statement of Financial Position broadly in order of liquidity.
 The following balances are generally classified as current:

-- cash and cash equivalents, restricted cash, financial assets, accrued interest, other assets, amounts due from related companies, reinsurance contract assets. - amounts due to related companies, insurance contract liabilities, and other liabilities.
+- cash and cash equivalents, restricted cash, financial assets, accrued interest, other assets, amounts due from related companies and reinsurance contract assets. - other liabilities, amounts due to related companies, insurance contract liabilities.